The conveyancing process in the UK is notoriously slow and pricey.

 If you take anything from this guide, it should be to instruct your conveyancer well before acceptance of an offer.

-A lot of the time, buyers and sellers wait until they have either secured an offer or found a property to buy before instructing a solicitor.
+A lot of the time, buyers and sellers wait until they have either secured an offer or found the property they want to purchase before instructing a solicitor.

 Traditionally, this was to avoid incurring any costs before knowing that the transaction was up and running.
 Today, however, most conveyancing firms work on a ‘no completion, no fee’ basis, which means that risk is no longer there.